wu87988622/ohara/ohara-manager/README.md

 yarn clean:process
 ```

-This is useful when you want to kill all node.js processes, alternatively, use `pkill node` or simply `kill -9 ${PID}` to stop process
+This is useful when you want to kill all node.js processes

 ## Prepush

-We also provide a npm script to run all the tests(both client and server unit tests and e2e tests) lint, and format all the JS files with:
+We also provide a npm script to run all the tests(both client and server unit tests and e2e tests) lint, and format all the JS files with. **Ideally, you'd run this before pushing your code to the remote repo:**

 ```sh
 yarn prepush